Danielowo2000/Danielowo2000/README.md

         self.language_spoken = ["en_US"]

     def say_hi(self):
-        print("I sincerely appreciate your visit and sincerely hope that you discover elements of my creations that captivate your interest.")
+        print("I sincerely appreciate your visit and hope that you discover elements of my creations that captivate your interest.")

 me = AIEngineer()